usaid-cs/yesterday-i-learned/random.md

 - When attempting to change a project's configuration, Gerrit will save a draft of the config for you.
 - [Ringo Starr](https://en.wikipedia.org/wiki/Ringo_Starr)'s real name is Richard Starkey.
 - [Honey nut cheerios don't contain almond anymore](https://consumerist.com/2014/06/09/heres-why-honey-nut-cheerios-dont-contain-nuts/).
 The flavour is now from peaches[' pits], which are a relative of almonds.
-- Realtors don't do the lawyer stuff; lawyers do the lawyer stuff.
-You can (if you want) buy and sell houses without a realtor.
-"The real work in a real estate transaction is done by the lawyers... title searches, transfer of funds, lien registrations, signing of documents, and more...
-Real estate agents show the house, and very little more.
-They write the offer, but anyone can do that, the forms are pre-printed."
 - [Bruce Wayne talked to Batman once.](https://www.youtube.com/watch?v=tgCkmUS1IYI)
 - "Having read the Dynamo paper, and knowing Cassandra to be a close derivative, I understood that these distributed databases prioritize write availability (Amazon wanted the "add to cart" action to never fail)."
 - [Socialites have their own tier on Tinder.](https://www.theverge.com/2017/3/7/14848286/tinder-select-exclusive-dating-app)